callisto-lang/compiler/README.md

 which you can get by cloning recursively or doing `git submodule update --init --remote --recursive`

-Currently whatever is being tested is in test.cal, compile it with these commands:
+There are some example programs in the `examples` folder, which you can compile and run like this:
 ```
-./cac test.cal --org 100 -i .
+cac examples/exampleNameHere.cal --org 100 -i std
 nasm -f bin out.asm -o out.com
+dosbox out.com
 ```
-And then run with `dosbox out.com`